TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Issue

 {:.text-xl .mb-5}
-**Lack of accelerators for repetitious usage.** Texas de Brazil doesn’t have much to offer returning patrons.
-This is a missed opportunity to capture engaged users and reward them with an easier checkout experience for continuous use.
+Lack of accelerators for repetitious usage.
+Texas de Brazil doesn’t have much to offer returning patrons.
+This is a missed opportunity to capture engaged users and reward them with an easier checkout experience for repeated use.

 {:.mb-5 .text-3xl .dark:text-white}
 Suggestion

 {:.text-xl .mb-5}
-Enhanced the experience for their returning online patrons by supporting account sign up.
-By storing some account info, returning users could store previous orders and payment info for faster checkouts and a smoother transaction process.
+Enhance the experience for returning online users by supporting account sign-up.
+By providing account information, returning users could save previous orders and payment info for faster checkouts and smoother transactions.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-7-img-1.jpg "an image title"){:.mb-10 .w-full}